nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting a delivery

-1. deleting an existing delivery
+1. Deleting an existing delivery

     1. Prerequisites: Ensure there is at least 1 delivery by listing all deliveries using the `list -d` command.

     1. Test case: `delete -d 1`<br>
        Expected: The first delivery is deleted.
 Details of the deleted delivery shown in the status message.

-2. deleting a non-existent delivery
+2. Deleting a non-existent delivery

     1. Prerequisites: Ensure there is no delivery by listing all deliveries using the `list -d` command.